Microwave Running Cost Calculator: How Much It Costs You

 If you’re not sure about your microwave’s wattage, please look inside the door or near the controls.
 You can also find this information in the manufacturer’s manual.

 Can’t find your manual?
-Check out our detailed guide on how to find any product’s manual online.
+Check out our detailed guide on how to find any product’s manual online:

 How to Lower Your Microwave’s Running Costs

-#1 Clean It Regularly
+#1 Clean Your Microwave Regularly

 Follow these simple instructions to clean it: